vaginessa/privacyblur/CONTRIBUTING.md

 To be able to keep up good code quality we agreed to ensure some code style principles:

 1. Maximum file size is 300 lines =>  as soon as the size exceeds we try to outsource parts to separate files and refactor
-2. Keep UI and Logic separated => Views should contain minimal logical code and Bloc shouldn't contain any UI parts
+2. BLoC events can only be emitted directly from methods inside main screen widget and not nested widgets
-3. UI changes shouldn't affect Bloc changes => Changes on UI shouldn't provoke changes on Bloc implementation
+3. BLoC states can be emitted directly from main BloC class, not from used classes/utils
-4. BLoC events can only be emitted from methods inside screen and not nested widgets
+4. Views should contain no or minimal logical code and Bloc shouldn't contain any UI parts and BuildContext
-5. Reusable widgets with state not contained a logic should manage it also internally
+5. Navigation it's a UI action.
+Navigate from main screen widgets, not from nested widgets
-6. try to use not nullable type where possible
+6. Nested-Widgets with state not contained a logic should manage it internally
-7. keep every part as simple as possible => no "over-engineering" or complicating
+7. Keep every part as simple as possible => no "over-engineering" or complicating
-8. make adaptive widgets replaceable for future implementations from Flutter
+8. Make adaptive widgets replaceable for future implementations from Flutter
-9. limit the dependencies to a minimum - only include them if there isn't a simpler solution
+9. Limit the `pubspec` dependencies to a minimum - only include them if there isn't a simpler solution
-10. make common widgets reusable with minimum configuration
+10. Make common widgets reusable with minimum configuration.
+Don't implement things, that you will never use
-11. strip assets to the required size (Icon-Sets)
+11. Strip assets to the required size (Icon-Sets)
-12. try to use only standard widgets from Flutter where it's possible
+12. Try to use only standard widgets from Flutter where it's possible

 ## Restrictions